Creating a webinar is an exciting process for marketers. It presents new ways to attract leads, drive conversions, and present your brand.

 Consider asking 2-3 questions in your Lobby to find out things such as:

 Many webinar platforms don’t offer actual lobbies (usually there is just a PowerPoint on the screen share and maybe a webcam…boring).
 Adobe Connect makes it very easy to construct and design winning webinar lobbies so that you can start your webinar off right!
+Check out the example below.

 To build an engaging Lobby, include the following components: